george-norton/peacock/README.md

 # Peacock

 Peacock is an RP2040 powered trackpad running QMK.
 It features an integrated Microchip MaxTouch sensor IC which is connected to a 7" capacitive sensor.
-I also designed some little trackpads, see [Procyon](https://github.com/george-norton/procyon).
+I also designed some little trackpads which you can integrate into your own keyboards, see [Procyon](https://github.com/george-norton/procyon).

 ![Peacock PCB](images/peacock.jpg)

+The [Ploopy trackpad](https://ploopy.co/trackpad/) is like a more polished Peacock, with a higher resolution sensor.
+It runs code build from the same QMK/ZMK branches, and is easier to buy.

 ## Features
 - Fully PCBA, this other than switches and encoders, this board is designed to be fully factory assembled.